 But a late talker is a child who is a bit slower than average in terms of the words they know and understand, or the sounds they can make.

 It could well be that your baby is just taking things slow, and that’s OK!

 But other signs of understanding can give you a sense of how they are developing.

-Finally, what can you do to help babies talk?
+Finally, what can you do to help teach baby to talk?

 The answer is simple: talk to them!

-While sing-song baby talk is super cute, talking in proper sentences can be good sometimes too.
+While sing-song baby talk is super-cute, talking in proper sentences can be good for baby’s cognitive development.

-Babies follow the rhythm of your speech and watch and mimic the ways that your lips move.
+Babies follow the rhythm of your speech and watch and mimic the ways your lips move.

 This helps them to develop their own speaking abilities.